Sign Up For Our Latest Updates

 2. How do you manage risks in the portfolios?

 We manage risks by using diversified ETFs and employing a strategy that seeks to decrease the beta in our portfolios ahead of periods of market stress.
 It is important to note that while the fund can get defensive ahead of high volatility periods, this does not mean that volatility in the fund will not be higher at times than the stock market’s.
 Rather, fund volatility characteristics tend to be different than a simple buy and hold passive index.

 3. Why doesn’t the Fund go to cash or use short positions during defensive periods?

-In our research, using bonds (ATACX) as the lower beta option is superior to cash and short positions over a full market cycle.
+In our research, using bonds as the lower beta option is superior to cash and short positions over a full market cycle.
 The fund is built to perform during a full market cycle which includes bull and bear market environments.
 Using cash and short positions can lead to significant underperformance during bull market periods.

 4. Does the Fund use Leverage?

 Yes.
 The fund may have up to 133% exposure when in offensive mode.